Plymouth is one of the finest deep water harbours in the country,

 The 450 berth Marina can handle boats up to 20 m, and larger vessels by arrangement.
 All the usual facilities are available including showers and toilets, laundry, WiFi at the berths and an Internet cafe in the Marina itself.
 There is top class 24-hour security with coded access gates to the Marina.

-Mount Batten Boathouse nearby is open seven days a week and carries a large range of chandlery and Electronics.
+Mount Batten Boathouse nearby is open six days a week (closed Sundays) and carries a large range of chandlery and Electronics.
 It also provides diesel from the fuel berth and can handle holding tank pump outs.
 Marine engineering and Electronics are available on site.
 A beefy 65 tonne travel lift is the largest in the area and there is plenty of laying up space and undercover storage.
 Other specialist contractors available include rigging, sail makers, boat repairs, stainless fabrication, and uphostery... all on-site.

 Provisioning is now straightforward, with a shop at the Yacht Haven.
 For a serious stock up the nearest shopping centre, Plymstock, is a short bus ride away although there is a mini market at Hooe, a 10 minute walk away.
 There is now a bar/restaurant on site with other cafes close by.
 The Hotel Mount Batten Hotel has a restaurant and few minutes walk down the footpath brings you to the village of Turnchapel where the two pubs both serve food.
 A link to the Plymouth Yacht Haven new website is below: